scott-knight/linux-on-windows-11/customize-debian.md

 <br/>

-Copy the [contents of .zshrc](ZSHRC.md) and save.
+Copy the [contents of .zshrc](ZSHRC-debian.md) and save.

-Reload the Debian instance.
+Reload the terminal instance.

 <br/>